ydkb/ydkb.github.io/help/en/other-firmware/vial.md

 | Tofu-fa | [2024-01-09_DO19](other-firmware/vial/ydkb_kbdfans_tofufa_vial.zip ':ignore') | [JSON](other-firmware/vial/ydkb_kbdfans_tofufa_via.json ':ignore') | |
 | YD67BLE (KBD67 lite) | [2023-07-15_DN7F](other-firmware/vial/ydkb_yd67ble_vial.zip ':ignore') | [JSON](other-firmware/vial/ydkb_yd67ble_via.json ':ignore') | |

-For 40% keyboards, it is recommended to try the firmware of ydkb.io.
-I use 40 more, and the ydkb firmware has more small optimizations for the use of 40.

-For the update content, please refer to the update record of ydkb firmware.
-In addition to the difference in core functions (based on the difference between tmk and qmk), such as the update of the matrix buttons of the Bluetooth and the keyboard itself, the version date is the same, and the update content is basically the same.

 ### 2 Connect Vial